 With \eqref{2e4} defining the time-evolution of a measurement operator $M_{\xi}$, we can follow the trajectory of $M_{\xi} (t)$ on the Bloch sphere for specific examples.
 Let us assume that $T_1 = 4 T,$ $T_2 = T$ and $T_3 = 2 T$, where $T$ denotes a period characterizing the dynamics.
 In \figref{measurement1}, one can observe the trajectories of $M_{\xi} (t)$ for three different initial operators $M_{\xi}$ in the time interval: $t \in [0, 2 T]$.

 In particular, if $M_{H} = \ket{H}\!\bra{H}$ we have:

 One can observe that $M_{H} (t)$ spans the Hilbert space.
 Furthermore, we can prove numerically that:

 which is sufficient to conclude that $M_{H} (t)$ can be considered a time-continuous informationally complete POVM.
-From an experimental point of view, it implies that the apparatus should be in one setting corresponding to the horizontal polarization while the photon-counting should be performed with respect to the arrival time of photons.
+From an experimental point of view, it implies that the apparatus should be in one setting corresponding to the horizontal polarization while the photon counting should be performed with respect to the arrival time of photons.
 In particular, if we select a discrete subset of six specific measurement operators, we can notice that:

-which means that these six operators constitute an IC-POVM.
+which means that these six operators constitute an informationally complete POVM.
 The set of time instants selected in \eqref{2e7}, arranged in the increasing order, shall be denoted as $\mathcal{T} = \{t_1, t_2, \dots, t_6\}$.
-One can notice that the operators \eqref{2e7} are pairwise orthogonal, which additionally implies that they represent a scheme which is equivalent to the measurement of the six polarization states: $\{ \ket{H}, \ket{V}, \ket{D}, \ket{A}, \ket{R}, \ket{L} \}$.
+One can notice that the operators included in \eqref{2e7} are pairwise orthogonal, which additionally implies that they represent a scheme that is equivalent to the measurement of the six polarization states: $\{ \ket{H}, \ket{V}, \ket{D}, \ket{A}, \ket{R}, \ket{L} \}$.

 In a realistic scenario, we have to take into account errors connected with measurements.
-In the case of measurements that are performed in the time domain, one needs to consider time uncertainty associated with the detector.
-Every detector features a timing jitter which has a detrimental impact on the time-resolved photon counting.
+In the case of measurements that are performed in the time domain, one needs to consider the time uncertainty associated with the detector.
+Every detector features a timing jitter that has a detrimental impact on the time-resolved photon counting.
 This process can be modeled by a Gaussian distribution given as \cite{SedziakKacprowicz2020}:

 where $\sigma_j$ stands for the timing jitter.
 Then, the measurement operator distorted by the timing uncertainty, denoted by $\widetilde{M}_{\xi} (t)$, can be expressed by a convolution \cite{SedziakKacprowicz2020}: